ManaPlus/ManaPlus/README.txt

   - gettext (translations)

+ Embedded libs:

+  - catch and doctest for unit testing.

  Additiona run time deps:
   - xsel (for clipboard access, used only in SDL 1.2)
   - xdg-open (from xdg-utils, for open url in browser)